More Great Days At Work Start With You!

 By Colleen Casey, Research Analyst and Survey Specialist

 BlessingWhite’s recently released report, Forget About Engagement; Let’s Talk About More Great Days at Work, explores how highly engaged organizations differ from those with average and lower levels of engagement.
-Using exclusive data gathered by BlessingWhite, the report examines the drivers of each individual’s satisfaction and contribution and explores how leadership’s practices and behaviors can impact engagement.
+Using exclusive data gathered by BlessingWhite, the report examines the drivers of each individual’s satisfaction and contribution and explores how to increase employee engagement through leadership practices and behaviors.

 We find that individuals in highly engaged organizations are more likely to agree that: